Huberdoggy/Revised_Website/README.md

 ## Notable Changes From the Previous Version of My Site

-**Fully Functional "Hamburger" nav menu using z-index property manipulation and basic Javascript/**
+**Fully Functional "Hamburger" nav menu using z-index property manipulation and basic Javascript**

-**Simple PHP integration which sends a user's inquiry directly to my GMail account/**
+**Simple PHP integration which sends a user's inquiry directly to my GMail account**

-**Completely reworked themes, colors, and headings in the CSS/**
+**Completely reworked themes, colors, and headings in the CSS**

 ## Screenshots